willswats/react-pomodoro/README.md

 # React Pomodoro

-I've attempted to use a similar folder structure to [bulletproof-react](https://github.com/alan2207/bulletproof-react).
+I've attempted to use a similar architecture to [bulletproof-react](https://github.com/alan2207/bulletproof-react).

 ## Acknowledgements